FILM REVIEW: Disney Infuses Mexican Day of Dead Traditions With Life in COCO

 With every new film in their pantheon, the Disney/Pixar collaboration ensures itself a place of immortality in our collective cultural souls.
 And with their upcoming release, Coco, the studios successfully take on precisely that topic: living forever, even after death, by seeking out an eternal space in the memories of others.

 Coco fits squarely within the modern Disney/Pixar film of the last decade, an unconventional story that is molded to have no mold and that emphasizes simple personal values as a post-modern approach to existence.
 Love stories exited their genre almost two decades ago, ceding way to analyses of childhood and the pains and joys of growing up (Toy Story, Up).
-But even those themes have receded a bit now, or at least began to share space with more adult themes such as the consequences of following one’s own dreams (Frozen) and, with Coco, of the transcendental importance of family and tradition to buoy our existences into another dimension.
+But even those themes have receded a bit now, or at least began to share space with more adult notions such as the consequences of following one’s own dreams (Frozen) and, with Coco, of the transcendental importance of family and tradition to buoy our existences into another dimension.

-In the somewhat confusingly set up for Coco, we follow young Miguel (Anthony Gonzalez) as he embarks on a death-defying adventure to become a musician and gain the support of his family.
+In the somewhat confusing set up for Coco, we follow young Miguel (Anthony Gonzalez) as he embarks on a death-defying adventure to become a musician and gain the support of his family.
 It is set around, and is about, the holiday known as “Dia de los Muertos,” (the Day of the Dead), feted by Hispanic cultures and most notably in Mexico on November 1 each year, to honor and remember the dead.
 Miguel’s adventure takes place mostly in a land beyond our own world, where he encounters dearly departed family members and enlists the help of a trickster named Hector (Gael Garcia Bernal) in order to journey back home to the land of the living.

 Coco is actually somewhat light in the universe-defining rules that characterize some of Disney/Pixar’s most recent hits like Inside Out.
 Most notably, there is death after death in this skeletal world, and the dead need to have their picture placed in a Day of the Dead offering in order to be permitted to make the passage to spend the day with their cherished loved ones.
 It is not clear why the living are, despite this careful setup, not able to see their ghostly relatives even under these circumstances, and it is best not to ask.
 The parameters of the universe do not make complete sense—most importantly, why exactly is Miguel treated as seemingly the first soul ever to accidentally venture into the land of the dead, and why a family blessing is required to send him back.